D-Singh11/Array-Grouping-Challenge/README.md

 ## Introduction

-This commandline application is used to break an array into smaller sub-groups.
+This command-line application is used to break an array into smaller sub-groups.

 It propmts for 2 user inputs to transform it accordingly: